DWET-FM: 2011-present: Energy FM

+On July 1, 2011, after a month of hiatus, Energy FM returned to terrestrial air on 106.7 FM as Energy FM on Dream 106.7.
+Its programs and DJs premiered on July 4.
+Kenji was the only Dream FM jock who joined the roster.
+Energy FM initially used Dream FM's former studios inside the TV5 complex in Novaliches.
+In August 2012, it transferred to Stata 2000 building in Ortigas.
+By this time, the station dropped Dream from its branding and adopted the secondary slogan "Ibang-iba ka, Pangga!".

 Energy FM was credited as the 1st station to promote K-Pop in the Philippines, through its radio segment called KPOP Sarap.
 Initially an hourly segment of Ray Mambo's Radioactive Countdown, it expanded into a 2-hour segment.
 After Mambo left the station, it became a fully fledged KPOP-program.
-However, it eventually got removed in 2017 to give way for the 24-hour Pinoy Playbor OPM music block on Saturdays.
+In 2017, it was axed to give way to Pinoy Playbor, an all-day Saturday music block which aired OPM.

-On March 17, 2014, the station launched its new tagline, Ang Sarap!
-Ang Sharap!, inspired by photo sharing site Instagram.
-The new imaging, however, resulted to a different approach in its programming.
-Part of the big consequence was that most of the station's veteran jocks (except Mr. Fu) were dismissed including Cathy G and DJ Mac; followed by hiring new jocks from other masa stations.
+On March 17, 2014, Energy FM launched its new tagline, "Ang Sarap!
+Ang Sharap!", inspired by photo sharing site Instagram.
+The new imaging, however, resulted to a different approach in its programming, as well as the dismissal of most of the station's veteran jocks, including Cathy G and DJ Mac, in place of a new batch of jocks.
 Marketing Consultant Joee "Brother Joe" Guilas aimed the station to serve its listeners with a new menu of fun and entertainment, which was never heard on radio before.
-The tagline was later reverted to the current one as the former proved to be unfamiliar with its listeners.
+The tagline proved to be unfamiliar with its listeners, prompting the station to re-adopt its old slogan several months later.

 In May 2014, CJ Santos briefly joined the station as Prinsipe Pegasus to help promote Digmaan Lusob Mola.

-On March 20, 2017, major changes occurred at the station as former 90.7 Love Radio DJ John Gemperle, who was known on the air as Papa Jack, joined the station as Papa J, which later changed to Papa Jackson (using the suffix -son to his former Papa Jack moniker) a month later.
-Long-time DJ Jeffrey Espiritu, known for his Mr. Fu monicker, subsequently left the station and returned to the former 91.5 FM that Energy FM left, albeit working under the new Win Radio management.
-On May 8, 2017, former Yes FM 101.1 and Tag 91.1 DJ Mark Jimel Gales, known by many as Chico Loco, also joined the station as Kuya Chico.
+On March 20, 2017, major changes occurred at the station as former 90.7 Love Radio DJ John Gemperle, who was known on the air as Papa Jack, joined the station as Papa J, which became Papa Jackson a month later.
+Mr. Fu monicker subsequently left the station and joined 91.5 Win Radio.
+On May 8, 2017, former Yes FM 101.1 and Tag 91.1 DJ Chico Loco also joined the station as Kuya Chico.
 Following significant listenership gains in the ratings, on October 29, 2018, Gemperle was promoted as Energy FM's station manager, a position he held until his resignation in October 2025.

-In 2021, Energy FM transferred from Strata 2000 in Pasig to the E-Square Building in nearby Greenhills, San Juan.
+On October 5, 2020, Energy FM transferred to the E-Square Building in nearby Greenhills, San Juan.